 This commitment is also shared by Central Government, which has underpinned the process with the publication of the Local Government Transparency Code 2015, which came into effect on 7 November 2014.

-The Code sets out key principles for local authorities to create greater transparency through the publication of data and includes mandatory and recommended sets of data.
+The code sets out key principles for local authorities to create greater transparency through the publication of data and includes mandatory and recommended sets of data.

 |Contracts currently open to tender

-|Supplying the Councils|
+|Supplying the council|

-Suffolk Coastal District Council has held a 20% share of Suffolk Coastal Norse Limited (previously Suffolk Coastal Services Ltd) since 1 April 2009.
+Suffolk Coastal District Council held a 20% share of Suffolk Coastal Norse Limited (previously Suffolk Coastal Services Ltd) since 1 April 2009.
 They provide a package of services including refuse, cleansing and maintenance.

 In 2008/09, Waveney District Council entered into an arrangement with Norse Commercial Services Limited (NCS) for the provision of a package of services including Refuse, Cleansing and Maintenance.
 A new company, Waveney Norse Ltd, was formed to deliver this service.

 Local Authorities are required to publish details of the value of social housing stock that is held in their Housing Revenue Account.
 The data must be published by postal sector and classified within pre-determined valuation bands and include valuations for the dwellings using both Exiting Use Value for Social Housing (EUV-SH) and Market Value (MV).
-The data is required to be published annually as at 1st April and must be based on the Authority’s most up to date valuations.
+The data is required to be published annually as at 1 April and must be based on the authority’s most up to date valuations.

 The tenanted value of dwellings within the Housing Revenue Account is valued at Existing Use Value – Social Housing.
 This assumes the estimated amount for which a property should exchange on the date of valuation subject to the property being let in pursuant to delivery of a service for existing use i.e. tenanted socially rented dwellings rather than vacant possession.